yamanpareek-iitm/tds-auto-ppt-generator/README.md

-# 📊 Gyaan Deck – Auto-Generate a Presentation from Text
+# 📊 (Gyaan Deck)["https://tds-auto-ppt-generator.onrender.com/"] – Auto-Generate a Presentation from Text

 **Your Text, Your Style – Turn bulk text or markdown into a polished PowerPoint presentation.**